 Timeline for Florida Probate Litigation (When Can You Challenge a Will?)

-We can’t emphasize enough the importance of taking fast action after a death if you suspect you might have grounds for challenging a will.
+As highly experienced probate litigation attorneys, we can’t emphasize enough the importance of taking fast action after death if you suspect you might have grounds for challenging a will.

 Courts try to make probate litigation efficient (even though the cases sometimes drag out for quite a long time).
 Because of that, Florida has enacted a very strict, very narrow time window for initiating a challenge to probate litigation: 90 days.